DuduarDeagle/stylelint-config/README.md

 CSS order is 100% opinionated 🤔, but I try to hand-pick it in the most logical way to improve process of refactoring.

-If you think something can be improved or just doesn't make sense, please open an issue so we can discuss 🙏; also feel free to fork this repo and create your own 🤝.
+If you think something can be improved or just doesn't make sense, please open an issue so we can discuss; also feel free to fork this repo and create your own 🤝.

 ## 📜 CHANGELOG